Research Misconduct

 - Institutional actions to correct the research record or institutional actions related to research grants or compliance and monitoring activities.

-- Appeals must be in writing and must be submitted to the RIO and DO within fifteen (15) calendar days of receipt of notice of the DO's determination. practical efforts to restore the reputation of the respondent.
+- Appeals must be in writing and must be submitted to the RIO and DO within fifteen (15) calendar days of receipt of notice of the DO’s determination.

 - Appeals will be reviewed by the Chief Academic Officer (CAO) of the responsible campus within 21 days of receipt.
 Upon review, the CAO may: